Master of Arts in Anthropology: Public Archaeology (MAPA)/Cultural Resource Management

 After you graduate

-Graduates can expect to find careers in private environmental, engineering, energy, and architectural firms, and governmental sectors, such as federal, state, tribal and local agencies.
-With training, MAPA students can also prepare themselves for careers in agencies that define policies for educational initiatives, heritage organizations that work directly with descendant communities, institutions that award and administer grants, and museums that are both privately and publicly funded.
+Graduates can expect to find careers in private cultural resource management, environmental, engineering, energy, and architectural firms, and governmental sectors, such as federal, state, tribal and local agencies.
+In addition to compliance archaeology, MAPA students can also prepare themselves for careers in agencies that define policies for educational initiatives, heritage organizations that work directly with descendant communities, institutions that award and administer grants, and museums that are both privately and publicly funded.